 It is widely recognised that in the UK we live in a society where the number of older people is increasing, and with family support networks often stretched across the country, if not the world, more and more older people face the challenge of combating isolation and loneliness.

-To this end Services For Education has expanded its offer to older people across Birmingham and the Black Country by running four community choirs based in different parts of the city, through which we aim to:
+To this end Services For Education has expanded its offer to older people across Birmingham and the Black Country by running four community choirs based in different parts of the city.

 “I joined the community choir having previously been involved with the Dementia Choir.
 I enjoyed that experience so much that I was hoping there would be an opportunity to continue!

 What I enjoy about being part of the community choir, is simply the opportunity to do something that is fun and uplifting.
 We are a really diverse group and I love the camaraderie, the respect for one another and the development….it may not have sounded like it, but Emma (conductor) has done an amazing job in really getting us to think visually about music, so that we can collectively produce a more cohesive sound as a group.